NOTE: Some Passwords have changed since last year.

 Note, however, that just because an argument is fallacious, it doesn't mean that the claim/conclusion is False.
 Instead it means that the argument is invalid and cannot be used to "prove" the claim.
 Claiming otherwise is called the "Fallacy Fallacy"

 ex.
-Fortnite is a very popular game (claim), because millions of people like it (premise/support).
+The Reason Fortnite is a very popular game (claim), is because millions of people like it (premise/support).

 Is an example of the Fallacy of "Begging the Question." (you can't use the claim as support for itself, and "popular" means "lots of people like it").
 The flawed argument doesn't mean that Fortnite isn't popular, just that your argument hasn't 'proved' it is.

 Some 'persuaders' intentionally use logical fallacies in their arguments to make their claims seem to be true or more appealing, or in their Refutations and Rebuttals.
 This might work for "Persuasion", but it's not okay as an "Argument".

 One of the reasons people can be easily Persuaded by fallacious Arguments has to do with the workings of the brain.
 This is a complex topic in Psychology.

 Here are simple definitions provided by Psychology Today

 "Bias" in this case doesn't mean "Racial Bias," which might be what first comes to mind when you hear that word, but rather it is "... a tendency, inclination, or prejudice toward or against something or someone."

 "A Heuristic is a mental shortcut that allows an individual to make a decision, pass judgment, or solve a problem quickly and with minimal mental effort.
 While heuristics can reduce the burden of decision-making and free up limited cognitive resources, they can also be costly when they lead individuals to miss critical information or act on unjust biases."